 Libraries

-This project will not directly impact Minecraft, but some of the game's dependencies can improve performance by utilising Panama.
+This project will not directly impact Minecraft, but some of the game's dependencies can improve performance by utilizing Panama.
 The most significant benefit is on the client, where the rendering library the game uses (LWJGL) can make use of Panama to improve performance.
-The networking library in the game (Netty) will also likely see a minor improvement, as Java will be able to optimise the code better.
+While it’s uncertain how much of a performance gain this would make, it’ll likely be noticeable.
+The networking library in the game (Netty) will also likely see a minor improvement, as Java will be able to optimize the code better.
 As the affected part of the network code in the game is not slow, this will likely not be too noticeable.
+As these changes must be implemented by the libraries rather than Minecraft, they won’t necessarily happen when Mojang upgrades their Java version.
+LWJGL for example, is intending to also wait for project Valhalla before adopting this.

 Proxy Software

-However, one area where Panama is likely to have a significant impact outside of Minecraft is server proxy software.
-Server proxy software spends almost all of its time handling network requests, so a version of Netty that makes use of Panama could theoretically take a more considerable number of players per proxy.
+One area where Panama is likely to have a significant impact outside of Minecraft, is server proxy software.
+Server proxy software spend almost all their time handling network requests, so a version of Netty that makes use of Panama could theoretically handle significantly higher player loads per proxy.
+Given the recent trend of layering proxies, this could reduce the operating costs of large Minecraft networks.

 Another massive bonus is that it will hopefully make it easier for programmers to do the correct thing when writing asynchronous or multithreaded code.
 This change may mean that more beginner programmers will write plugins for servers that properly use threading and asynchronous code, especially in a safer manner.